Deploy and Battle-Test Your Contract

 OutputMeaning

-2ATTACK_REQUESTED — waiting for DAO
+2ATTACK_REQUESTED — open for whitehats

 ℹ️